davidmoss/davidcmoss/README.md

 Git remote heroku added
 ```

 This automatically added the Heroku remote for our app (`git@heroku.com:stark-window-524.git`) to our repository.

 ### Configuration

-As the application uses [Grunt](http://gruntjs.com) to build and compress the CSS files on deployment we need to define the buildpackage that heroku should use to build and deploy the application.
+As the application uses [Grunt](http://gruntjs.com) to build and compress the CSS files on deployment we need to define the buildpacks that heroku should use to build and deploy the application.
 We have to override the automatic detection Heroku uses to define what application you are deploying so we run the node build and python deployment.

 ```
+$ heroku buildpacks:set heroku/python
-$ heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
+$ heroku buildpacks:add --index 1 heroku/nodejs
 $ heroku config:set NODE_ENV=production
 ```